opengeoedu/learn.opengeoedu.de/pages/06.Biomassepotenzial/01.vorlesung/02.herkunft/02.reststoffe/docs.en.md

 The group of biogenic residual and waste materials consists of a large number of individual biomasses which can be divided into five groups according to their origin (see table below).

-**Tabelle: Aggregationsstufen biogener Rest- und Abfallstoffe mit Auswahl an Einzelbiomassen.
-Quelle: basierend auf Brosowski et al. 2016**
+**Table: Aggregation stages of biogenic residual and waste materials with selection of individual biomass.
+Source: based on Brosowski et al. 2016**

 | Aggregation level | Single biomass (selection) |
 |-|-|